What Are Your Alternatives To Standard Savings Accounts?

 Making a Decision

 If you take a moment to login to your savings account, try to take a look at your interest rate.
-Chances are you could earn a higher yield by placing that money in a high-yield savings account, CD, or in a low-risk investment account like Smart Saver.
+Chances are you could earn a higher yield by placing that money in a high-yield savings account, CD, or in a low-risk investment account.